Long-Range Optical Wireless Information and Power Transfer: Analytical Model

+\emph{2) Resonator stability}: When designing the SSR, the resonator stability should be considered, since it decides whether the beam will overflow while traveling between the transmitter and the receiver.~\cite{Hodgson2005Laser}.

-\emph{2) Stable condition development}: Since the transmission matrix has been developed, we can describe the beam propagation within the cavity and obtain the stable condition.
-In the BCRB system, taking the position of beam at M1 as the starting point, the beam will pass through M1, the gain module, the convex lens and concave lens to M2 in succession.
-Same as above, the beam propagation can be depicted by transmission matrix as:
+Based on transmission matrixes, we can describe the beam propagation in one round-trip (end-to-end).
+Taking the position of the beam at M1 as the starting point, the beam will pass through M1, the gain medium, the convex lens and concave lens to M2 in succession.
+Based on [Section III.A.1)], the beam propagation can be depicted as: